Los Angeles County seeks to punish church for indoor reopening with $20,000 in sanctions

 Los Angeles County has asked a court to hold Grace Community Church in contempt for holding indoor services on Sunday, seeking more than $20,000 in damages for violating public health orders on the novel coronavirus.

-Pastor John MacArthur held three Sunday services indoors, defying a California Court of Appeal ruling the day before that blocked a judge’s order allowing churchgoers to worship in the sanctuary wearing masks and social distancing.
+Pastor John MacArthur held Sunday worship indoors — the county said there were three services — defying a California Court of Appeal ruling the day before that blocked a judge’s order allowing churchgoers to worship in the sanctuary wearing masks and social distancing.

 “Defendants refuse to comply, continuing to hold three indoor services even after the Court of Appeal instructed them not to,” said the county’s complaint filed Wednesday.
 “Defendants willfully disobeyed the Court Orders and are intent on continuing to do so.
 Grace Church cannot thumb its nose at the Court when decisions don’t go its way.”